jgphilpott/polyplot/docs/api/railroads/README.md

 **Detail:** `micro`

-You should get a response that looks something like this, except with complete lake documents rather than placeholders:
+You should get a response that looks something like this, except with complete railroad documents rather than placeholders:

 ```
 [